If you are serious with Indian food, you will completely submit to and crave this Dal Makhani with all your flavor senses!

 - 1 Teaspoon Garam Masala

 - 1 cup Broth veg

 - 1 Tablespoon Tomato Paste

-- Keep the lentil and beans to soak over night or for 7 hours so that they get soft and then cook them soft. don't use salt to the lentil and beans cooking because they tend to take longer to cook otherwise.
-I like to use the pressure cooker for 10-15 minutes, 4 whistles.
+- Keep the lentil and beans to soak over night or for 7 hours so that they get soft and then cook them soft.
+Don't use salt to the lentil and beans during the cooking because they tend to take longer to cook otherwise.
+I like to use the pressure cooker until cooked soft.

-- In a pan add the clarified butter, and add in the bay leaf and slit green chili halves.
+- Heat up a shallow pan with the clarified butter, and add in the bay leaf and slit green chili halves.
 Stir fry for a minute so that the aroma comes out.
 Then add the Onion slices and fry till they turn a bit yellow in color.

 - Now add in the ginger garlic paste and stir fry.
 Continue to season with the cumin powder, coriander powder, chili powder and garam masala powder.
 Stir fry.

 - Then add in the diced tomato and stir fry again.
 Continue with the cooked beans and the veg stock.
 Mix a bit and add the tomato paste, which will help in thickening the dal makhani.